Simon Hammon’s lessons from a lifetime in slots: The future

 Prepare for headwinds: Re-regulation and slot restrictions

-This may set a studio on the path to becoming an industry name, but the slot sector as a whole faces a new set of headwinds as gaming regulations increasingly limit the features, stakes and even spin speeds they can offer.
+In part two of this series Hammon sets out what a studio has to do to set it on a path to becoming an industry name, but the slot sector as a whole faces a new set of headwinds as gaming regulations increasingly limit the features, stakes and even spin speeds they can offer.

 The biggest in the sector arguably have the biggest challenge here, to the point that tightly regulated markets could become less attractive for studios.
 “There are very few suppliers that can handle the amounts of regulatory markets that are there and also handle on a portfolio level the number of changes that need to be made,” Hammon argues.